|Tue. Feb 20th 2018|

 Welcome To The Official Website Of The Hinesburg Fire Department

-Our plan and goal is to assure the citizens of Hinesburg that fire, rescue and medical services provided by the Hinesburg Fire Department will continue to be of the highest quality in order to meet our community's expectations of the greatest level of protection and care.
+Our plan and goal is to assure the citizens of Hinesburg that fire, rescue and medical services provided by the Hinesburg Fire Department will be of the highest quality in order to meet our community's expectations.

 History of the Hinesburg Fire Department